-Prerequisites: ENG 165, ENG 211, ENG 240, ENG 264, ENG 372, ENG 377, OED 328, or HIS 325 political, psychological, and social issues.
+Prerequisites: ENG 211, ENG 240, ENG 264, ENG 372, ENG 377, OED 328, or HIS 325

-ENG 372 - Nature in Latin American Literature
+ENG 372 - Nature & Gender in Lat Am Lit

 3 Credits Students read and study contemporary short stories from Latin America and the Caribbean, focusing on their unique treatment of nature in both content and form.
-Particular attention is given to the metaphoric use of nature to treat sensitive historic,
+Particular attention is given to the metaphoric use of nature to treat sensitive issues: historical, political, psychological, and social -- especially with regard to women and gender.